 Clients have commented on her “collaborative approach to practice with our in-house legal team” and her “responsive[ness] to the needs of her client organisations.”
 She is “always a pleasure to work with” and “engages effectively with all stakeholders."

 Christine is an emerging thought leader in the class actions space, regularly commenting on issues arising in the defence of class action claims, litigation costs and third party litigation funding.
 She spearheaded the firm’s podcast series to connect with clients during the pandemic.

 - Worley: defending Worley in the ﬁrst successful defence of a shareholder class action in Australia, where the Federal Court dismissed the claims against Worley in relation to alleged disclosure failures arising from its Worley’s FY14 earnings guidance (this matter is currently under appeal to the High Court)

-- Toyota Motor Corporation Australia in a product liability class action arising from allegedly defective Takata airbag inﬂators
+- Toyota Motor Corporation Australia: defending Toyota in a product liability class action arising from allegedly defective Takata airbag inﬂators

-- Johnson & Johnson in a product liability class action in respect of hip replacement prostheses, culminating in a 19 week trial in the Federal Court of Australia
+- Johnson & Johnson: defending Johnson & Johnson and Depuy in one of Australia’s largest product liability class action in respect of hip replacement prostheses, culminating in a 19 week trial in the Federal Court of Australia